 The Suzuki Boulevard C50 is Suzuki’s classic designed cruiser that features flowing lines, kicked-out front end and pullback handlebars, teardrop tank, stepped seat and boldly valanced rear fender.

 The Suzuki GSX-R1000 features an increased engine displacement and more power, torque and acceleration along with a reduction in weight and improved aerodynamics.

-TMW: Out of all Suzuki's 2005 models, which ones are Suzuki most excited
+TMW: Out of all Suzuki’s 2005 models, which ones are Suzuki most excited about and why?

 Ian: Suzuki is definitely most excited about our 2005 Suzuki GSX-R1000 and GSX-R1000 Mladin Replica limited edition models.
 They have been fully revamped so they are considered new for 2005.
 With a larger 988cc engine, improved aerodynamics and weighing only 365lbs, they have 160 rear wheel horsepower and more torque and acceleration than ever before.
 You may have noticed the very specially designed muffler on the GSX-R1000.
 This titanium exhaust was designed to keep the centre of gravity low, improve ground clearance and increase power.